Chirbirita/chill-corner/README.md

 * As you work, the background music from the selected theme will play, creating a calming and productive environment.

-* When the timer ends, you will be notified with a sound or message, and you can wrap up your work or take a break before starting another session.
+* When the timer ends, you will be notified with confetti, and you can wrap up your work or take a break before starting another session.

 ## License